alex-haozheng/497-gdrive/profile/README.md

-# Service:
-This service is the profile service.

 # Author:
 This service's author is Yuri Kim.

 # Github:
 This service's author's Github is flffamlln.

+# Service:
+This service is the profile service.

 # Service Description:
 This profile service contains profiles of user accounts.
-It stores information including userId, email, name and misc. information like a bio and a fun fact.
+It stores information including userId, email, name, bio and a fun fact.
 This service can create, read, update and delete profile details of a user given a userId.

 # Interaction with other services:
-This profile service listens for an AccountDeleted event.
+This profile service interacts with the auth service because it listens for an AccountDeleted event.
 If it hears one, it removes that user from profile database if the user has a profile because the user's account has been deleted.

 # Port #:
 This service runs on port 4002.

 # Endpoint Information:

-## GET /profile
+## GET /getProfiles
-- Returns all uIds that have a profile.
+- Returns all profiles in profiles database.
 - Request:
 ```
 {